Methodology: How We Conduct the World’s Best Awards 2019

 Cities: Sights/landmarks, culture, food, friendliness, shopping, value.

-Cruise ships: Cabins/facilities, food, service, itineraries/destinations, excursions/activities, value.
+Cruise lines: Cabins/facilities, food, service, itineraries/destinations, excursions/activities, value.

 Destination spas: Accommodations/facilities, treatments, service, food, value.